dapr/docs/daprdocs/content/en/developing-applications/building-blocks/cryptography/howto-cryptography.md

 {{< /tabs >}}

-The following example uses the `Ecrypt` API to encrypt a string.
+The following example uses the `Encrypt` API to encrypt a string.

 {{< tabs "Go" >}}